ajnsit/SimpleServer/README.md

     next
 ```

-SimpleServer uses wai-routes to immplement handlers.
-See the documentation for [wai-routes](https://github.com/ajnsit/wai-routes) to see more examples of how to write custom handlers.
+SimpleServer uses wai-routes to implement handlers.
+See the documentation for [wai-routes](https://github.com/ajnsit/wai-routes) to see more examples of custom handlers.

 Options